beepbop-sdk/convex-cache/README.md

 ## Zod Support

 If you prefer using Zod schemas instead of Convex validators, you can use `zQuery` instead of `vQuery`.
-This allows you to define your query schemas using Zod's powerful validation library.
+This allows you to define your query schemas using Zod's validation library.

 ### Setup zQuery